Managing side effects

 checklists to prompt them to eat, this can be useful when you have

-lost interest in food
+lost interest in food.

 - Local voluntary organisations may also be available in your

-or First floor Weston General Hospital).
+General Hospital).